-6.1 Item level statistics
+Item level statistics

 Information about item functioning is available in the NFER Tests Analysis Tool.
 This is available on the NFER portal for purchasers of the Teacher Guides.
-It provides an indication of the difficulty of each item so that teachers can see whether an item that their pupils found difficult was also generally difficult for the population, or alternatively was completed more easily by the population and therefore performance maybe symptomatic of an underlying misconception or gap in teaching.
+It provides an indication of the difficulty of each item so that teachers can see whether an item that their pupils found difficult was also generally difficult for the population or alternatively was completed more easily by the population and therefore performance maybe symptomatic of an underlying misconception or gap in teaching.

-6.2 Differential item functioning
+Differential item functioning

-During the development of the tests, we analysed whether different groups of pupils performed differently on the test items.
-This was carried out using differential item functioning (DIF) analysis and separate analyses were completed for gender and EAL.
+During the development of the tests we analysed whether different groups of pupils performed differently on the test items.
+This was carried out using differential item functioning (DIF) analysis for gender.
 DIF identifies particular items for which two groups (e.g. girls and boys) perform differently above and beyond the disparity in their achievement on the test as a whole.
 This analysis is one way of establishing whether or not there could be any bias in the test items, that is, are there items which potentially discriminate inappropriately against one group of learners?
 The results of this analysis are important as they demonstrate that performance on these NFER Tests is not related to other factors irrelevant to the skill being tested.